luigislam/WinWaitExclusion/README.md

 MIT License.
 Do whatever you want with this script.

 ### What is this Library for?
-This Class will cover for RunWait's flaws by having its own WinWait function that maintains an Array of Window IDs to ignore duplicate matches and some small tools for copying/deleting the Array values.
+This Class is a workaround for RunWait's inability to handle an executable that opens multiple windows.
+The code in this class basically just imitates WinWait while maintaining a list of window IDs to exclude.
+The WinWait method in this class will add found windows to the exclusion.
 * AHK's built-in RunWait fails when it comes to dealing with executables that open multiple windows since it only waits and grabs the ID of the 1st window and doesn't account more windows.
-* AHK's built-in WinWait will match your pre-existing windows which makes it fail to replace RunWait.
+* AHK's built-in WinWait will match your pre-existing windows which is why this class builds a list of windows to exclude matching with.

 ### Simple Explanation on usage
-1. Initialize the Class first.
+1. Initialize the Class first right before you run your App.
-2. Run your Apps via the Run Function.
+2. Run your App.
-3. Use your Class.WinWait() or Class.WinWaitArray() methods to get the ID of the windows that will be appearing.
+3. Use the Class.WinWait() or Class.WinWaitArray() methods to get the ID of the windows that will be appearing.
 4. Done.

 ### Example